slorenzot/brackets-jscompressor/README.md

 ## Requirements ##

-Requires JRE be installed on the computer.
+Requires Java Runtime (JRE) be installed on the computer.
+Can download Java JRE from [http://www.java.com/es/download/](http://www.java.com/es/download/)

 ## YUI Compressor - The Yahoo!
 JavaScript and CSS Compressor ##